oykun/oykun.github.io/_posts/2021-11-10-how-i-invest-my-money.markdown

 <h2>Individual Stocks</h2>
 <p>OK, lets be honest, Index funds are boring :D  in this case, boring is good though!</p>
 <p>So for the remaining 20% of my money, I invest in Individual Stocks and Crypto.
 Currently I'm using <a href="https://etoro.tw/3n68GH3" target="_blank">eToro</a> for both, there are many other low fee alternatives for Stock market.
 I purchase stocks from the companies I know and believe in such as Apple, Amazon, Tesla, etc. </p>
+<p>Stock market with Crypto is very volatile, looking at today, I have made ~%70 return</p>

 <h2>Timing the Market</h2>
 <p>You may heard this phrase, people keep waiting for market price to go down to buy.
 In an ideal world, it makes sense, however we are living in a real and unpredictable world.
 Regardless market going up or down, you loose opportunity by waiting.
 I invest regularly without timing.
 If you look at it in the long term, your money grows despite all the volatilities.
 I don't sell when market goes down and people panic sells, I see these times as great opportunities to buy even more.</p>